 2013 September - Trial begins of former senior military officers accused of plotting to overthrow an earlier pro-Islamist government led by Necmettin Erbakan in 1997.

 2013 October - The EU announces that membership talks with Turkey will restart in November.Corruption probe & fallout

 2013 December - Police detain dozens of people, including the sons of three ministers, as part of an investigation into corruption allegations.

 The government responds by sacking several police chiefs, and Prime Minister Erdogan denounces the inquiry as a "dirty operation" by political rivals, fuelling speculation about a feud between him and a former AK Party ally, influential US-based Muslim cleric Fethullah Gulen.
 The purge of police chiefs continues in the New Year.

-2014 March - Turkey's parliament passes a bill to shut down private preparatory schools, many of which are run by influential preacher Fethullah Gulen's Hizmet ("Service") movement
+2014 March - Parliament passes a bill to shut down private preparatory schools, many run by Mr Gulen's Hizmet ("Service") movement.

 Police and protesters clash in more than 30 towns and cities over death of Berkin Elvan, a teenager who died of injuries sustained when he was hit by a tear gas canister in the 2013 protests.